yarisvt/tyk-docs/tyk-docs/content/tyk-apis/tyk-dashboard-api/analytics.md

 It returns analytics of the endpoints of all APIs called using KEY between start and end date.

 #### Sample Request
+To get analytics of all endpoints called using the key `7f3c3ca87376cabe` between October 13th 2020 and October 14th 2020, make the following call:

 ```{.copyWrapper}
 GET api/activity/keys/endpoint/7f3c3ca87376cabe/13/10/2020/14/10/2020 HTTP/1.1
 Host: localhost:3000